What is the sixth form like?

 No, there are places for 140 students, including boys, in each year.
 There is an admissions policy including full criteria for oversubscription.
 Please see document on the right of this page.

 Will there be a Head of Year?

 Mrs Page is Director of Sixth Form.
-Ms Shearman is Associate Head of Sixth Form, Ms Pugh is Head of Year 12 and Ms Shearman is Head of Year 13.
+Ms Shearman is Associate Head of Sixth Form, Ms Pugh is Head of Year 12 and Mr Bannister is Head of Year 13.

 Will sixth form students be in a tutor group?

-Yes, there will be sixth form tutor groups to offer excellent pastoral care with a programme of activities to inform, support and guide students through sixth form life.
-Tutor time will be an important part of the study programme and will include academic monitoring, study skills, well-being and a range of issues that relate to life after sixth form.
+There sixth form tutor groups which offer excellent pastoral care with a programme of activities to inform, support and guide students through sixth form life.
+Tutor time is an important part of the study programme and will include academic monitoring, study skills, well-being and a range of issues that relate to life after sixth form.

 Is there a uniform?

-No, but there will be a smart dress code.
-We expect students to dress smartly in the sixth form and they will have the same dress code as other adults in the school.
+No, but there is a smart dress code.
+We expect students to dress smartly in the sixth form and they have the same dress code as other adults in the school.